-In the Federal Republic of Germany, there took place an economic miracle, the "Wirtshaftwunder."
-Adenauer, Erhard, and others understood the practical importance of liberty -- that just as truth can flourish only when the journalist is given freedom of speech, so prosperity can come about only when the farmer and businessman are granted economic freedom.
+others understood the practical importance of liberty -- that just as truth can flourish only when the journalist is given freedom of speech, so prosperity can come about only when the farmer and businessman enjoy economic freedom.
 The German leaders reduced tariffs, expanded free trade, lowered taxes.

-From 1950 to 1960 alone, the standard of living in the Federal Republic more than doubled.
+From 1950 to 1960 alone, the standard of living in the Federal-West Germany and Republic more than doubled.

 Here in Berlin there took place a transformation.
-Where four decades ago there was rubble, today there is the greatest industrial output of any city in Germany; fine homes and apartments; busy office blocks; proud avenues and the spreading lawns of parkland.
-Where a city's culture seemed to have been destroyed, today there are two universities, countless museums and theaters, an opera and an orchestra.
-Where there was want, today there is abundance -- food, clothing, automobiles; the luxury goods of the Ku'damm Strasse; even home computers.
+Where four decades ago there was rubble, today there is the greatest industrial output of any city in Germany; busy office blocks; fine homes and apartments; proud avenues and the spreading lawns of parkland.
+Where a city's culture seemed to have been destroyed, today there are two universities, an opera, and a philharmonic orchestra, countless theaters and museums.
+Where there was want, today there is abundance -- food, clothing, worderful automobiles; the luxury goods of the Ku'damm; Strasse; even home computers.

-The future holds still greater prosperity as we strive to implement more fully the provisions of the Quadripartite

-Agreement - especially those that call for ties between the Federal Republic and the Western sectors of Berlin - and as we negotiate new air corridor agreements that will open Berlin to all Europe.
+The future holds still greater prosperity as we strive to implement more fully the provisions of the Quadripartite Agreement -- especially those that call for ties between the Federal Republic and the Western sectors of Berlin -- and as we negotiate new air corridor agreements that will open Berlin to all Europe.

 A "wirtshaftwunder" in the Federal Republic?
 Yes, and here in Berlin, a "wirtstadtwunder" [city-wide economic miracle].
 From the rubble -- from the utter ruin -- you Berliners have in freedom rebuilt a city that once again ranks as one of the greatest on Earth.
 The Soviets may have had other plans.
-But, my friends, there was one thing the Soviets didn't count on:
+But, my friends, there was one thing the Soviets didn't count on: )

 Berliner schnauze.
-Ja, Berliner schnauze -- und mit herz.

-["Berliner schnauze" is a well-known phrase meaning courage mixed with good humor, "chutzpah."
+Ja, Berliner schnauze -- und mit herz. ["Berliner schnauze" is a well-known phrase meaning courage mixed with good humor, "chutzpah."
 "Und mit herz" means "and with heart."]

-Soon after the War, Khruschev predicted: "We will bury you."
+The the 1960's Soon after the War, Khruschev predicted: "We will bury you."
 Then, some feared him right -- feared that despite its moral bankruptcy, the totalitarian system would prove more prosperous and efficient than our own.
-Today there can be no such doubts.
+Today there can be no such doubts.]

-In the West, we see a free world that has achieved a level of prosperity and well-being unprecedented in all human history.
+by In the West we see a free world that has achieved a level of prosperity and well-being unprecedented in all human history.
 In the East, we see failure.
 Technological backwardness.
-Declining standards of health in the Soviet Union itself.
+Declining standards of health.
 Even want of the most basic kind -- too little food.
 The Soviet Union still cannot feed itself.
-In East Germany, at harvest time, the news announcers still speak of "the battle to bring in the crops."
+In East Germany at harvest time, the news announcers still speak, to use the well-known phrase, of "the battle to bring in the crops."

 After these four decades, then, there stands before the entire world one great and inescapable conclusion.
 Freedom leads to prosperity.
 Freedom replaces the ancient hatreds between the nations with comity and peace.
 Freiheit ist der Sieger.
 [Freedom is the victor.]
+Freiheit ist der Sieger.
+[Freedom is the victor.]

-The Soviets themselves may be coming to understand the importance of freedom.
-We hear much from Moscow about a new policy of openness and liberalization -- to use the Russian term, "glasnost."
+importance of freedom.
+We hear much from Moscow about a new reform policy of openness and liberalization -- to use the Russian term,

+"glasnost."
 Some political prisoners have been released.
 B.B.C. broadcasts are no longer jammed.
 Certain small enterprises have been permitted to operate with greater freedom from state control.